yassine/avrodite/README.md

 The library is modular and was designed with the idea of implementing other serialization formats in the future (JSON for example).
 Currently the modules consists of :

-1. `avrodite-api`: This is the general API that projects would depends on for serialization/deserialization
+1. `avrodite-api`: The global API that projects would depends on for serialization/deserialization.
-2. `avrodite-codec-avro`: This is an implementation of the public API that provides AVRO custom API (access to Schema instances for example).
+2. `avrodite-codec-avro`: An extension of the public API that provides AVRO custom API (access to Schema instances for example).
-3. `avrodite-tools`: This would be mainly a compile-time/build phase dependency that contains the necessary logic for introspecting your beans and plain objects API.
+3. `avrodite-tools`: Mainly a compile-time/build phase dependency that contains the necessary logic for introspecting your beans and plain objects API.
 4. `avrodite-tools-avro`: An `avrodite-tools` plugin that generate custom classes for the AVRO binary format.
-5. `avrodite-avro-maven-plugin`: A maven plugin that abstracts away from you the `avrodite-tools` stack to generate your codecs classes.
+5. `avrodite-avro-maven-plugin`: A maven plugin that abstracts away from you the `avrodite-tools` stack to generate your codecs classes during the build phase.
 6. `avrodite-codec-avro-benchmarks`: A test module that benchmarks the AVRO implementation against other libraries.